 Bee Loop Honey Pot is not just an innovative, zero-waste honey packaging or a unique sustainable gift.
-It's a message about a friendship and a loop between bees and humans and how important is to use the precious resources that the bees provide consciously in order to help them, and aim for the (bee)tter future.
+It's a message about a friendship and a loop between bees and humans and how important is to live at one with nature - use the precious resources that the bees provide consciously to help them, and aim for the "beetter" future.

 How does it work?

-The customer can give the Bee Loop Honey Pot to any small local beekeeper anywhere in the world or send the pot back to us to:
+You can give the Bee Loop Honey Pot to any small local beekeeper anywhere in the world or bring/send the pot back to us to:

 Bee Loop, UAB